CrowdStrike/automactc/README.md

 	automactc.py -m dirlist -NM

+## Unified Logs Live module

+By default, to reduce verbosity and time taken, only a subset of the total available sample predicates are enabled.
+You can optionally enable additional predicates by removing the comment character from existing predicates or by adding your own custom predicates.

+The sample set of predicates was obtained from https://www.crowdstrike.com/blog/how-to-leverage-apple-unified-log-for-incident-response/.

 ## Help Menu
 	usage: automactc.py [-m INCLUDE_MODULES [INCLUDE_MODULES ...] | -x
-	                    EXCLUDE_MODULES [EXCLUDE_MODULES ...] | -l] [-h]
+                    EXCLUDE_MODULES [EXCLUDE_MODULES ...] | -l] [-h] [-v]
-	                    [-i INPUTDIR] [-o OUTPUTDIR] [-p PREFIX] [-f] [-nt] [-nl] [-fmt {csv,json}] [-np] [-b] [-q | -d] [-K DIR_INCLUDE_DIRS [DIR_INCLUDE_DIRS ...]]
+                    [-i INPUTDIR] [-is INPUTSYSDIR] [-o OUTPUTDIR] [-p PREFIX] [-f] [-nt] [-nl] [-fmt {csv,json}] [-np] [-b] [-O] [-q | -r | -d]
+                    [-K DIR_INCLUDE_DIRS [DIR_INCLUDE_DIRS ...]]
                     [-E DIR_EXCLUDE_DIRS [DIR_EXCLUDE_DIRS ...]]
                     [-H DIR_HASH_ALG [DIR_HASH_ALG ...]]
                     [-S DIR_HASH_SIZE_LIMIT] [-R] [-NC] [-NM]

 AutoMacTC: an Automated macOS forensic triage collection framework.

 module filter:
   -m INCLUDE_MODULES [INCLUDE_MODULES ...], --include_modules INCLUDE_MODULES [INCLUDE_MODULES ...]
                         module(s) to use, use "all" to run all modules, space separated list only
   -x EXCLUDE_MODULES [EXCLUDE_MODULES ...], --exclude_modules EXCLUDE_MODULES [EXCLUDE_MODULES ...]
-	                        assumes you want to run all modules EXCEPT those specified here, space separated list only
-	  -l, --list_modules    if flag is provided, will list available modules and exit.
+                        assumes you want to run all modules EXCEPT those specified here, space separated list only -l, --list_modules    if flag is provided, will list available modules and exit.

 general arguments:
-	  -h, --help            show this help message and exit -i INPUTDIR, --inputdir INPUTDIR
+  -h, --help            show this help message and exit -v, --verbose         enable verbose logging
+  -i INPUTDIR, --inputdir INPUTDIR
-	                        input directory (mount dmg with mountdmg.sh script and use -f to analyze mounted HFS or APFS Volume) -o OUTPUTDIR, --outputdir OUTPUTDIR
+                        input directory; mount dmg with mountdmg.sh script and use -f to analyze mounted HFS or APFS Volume, use volume appended with "Data" (e.g. "Macintosh HD - Data") for 10.15+ systems
+  -is INPUTSYSDIR, --inputsysdir INPUTSYSDIR
+                        input system drive if using mounted drive from 10.15+ system (e.g. "Macintosh HD") -o OUTPUTDIR, --outputdir OUTPUTDIR
                         output directory
   -p PREFIX, --prefix PREFIX
                         prefix to append to tarball and/or output files -f, --forensic_mode   if flag is provided, will analyze mounted volume provided as inputdir
-	  -nt, --no_tarball     if flag is provided, will NOT package output files into tarball
+  -nt, --no_tarball     if flag is provided, will NOT package output files
+                        into tarball
   -nl, --no_logfile     if flag is provided, will NOT generate logfile on disk -fmt {csv,json}, --output_format {csv,json}
                         toggle between csv and json output, defaults to csv -np, --no_low_priority
                         if flag is provided, will NOT run automactc with highest niceness (lowest CPU priority). high niceness is default
   -b, --multiprocessing
                         if flag is provided, WILL multiprocess modules [WARNING: Experimental!]
+  -O, --override_mount  if flag is provided, WILL bypass error where inputdir
+                        does not contain expected subdirs

 console logging verbosity:
-	  -q, --quiet           if flag is provided, will NOT output to console at all -d, --debug           enable debug logging to console
+  -q, --quiet           if flag is provided, will NOT output to console at all -r, --rtr             reduce verbosity to display nicely on RTR console -d, --debug           enable debug logging to console

 specific module arguments:
   -K DIR_INCLUDE_DIRS [DIR_INCLUDE_DIRS ...], --dir_include_dirs DIR_INCLUDE_DIRS [DIR_INCLUDE_DIRS ...]
                         directory inclusion filter for dirlist module,
                         defaults to volume root, space separated list only -E DIR_EXCLUDE_DIRS [DIR_EXCLUDE_DIRS ...], --dir_exclude_dirs DIR_EXCLUDE_DIRS [DIR_EXCLUDE_DIRS ...]
                         directory and file exclusion filter for dirlist module. defaults are specified in README. space separated list only. put 'no-defaults' as first item to overwrite default exclusions and then provide your own exclusions
   -H DIR_HASH_ALG [DIR_HASH_ALG ...], --dir_hash_alg DIR_HASH_ALG [DIR_HASH_ALG ...]
                         either sha256 or md5 or both or none, at least one is recommended, defaults to sha256. also applies to autoruns module
   -S DIR_HASH_SIZE_LIMIT, --dir_hash_size_limit DIR_HASH_SIZE_LIMIT
                         file size filter for which files to hash, in megabytes, defaults to 10MB. also applies to autoruns module
   -R, --dir_recurse_bundles
                         will fully recurse app bundles if flag is provided. this takes much more time and space -NC, --dir_no_code_signatures
                         if flag is provided, will NOT check code signatures for app and kext files. also applies to autoruns module
   -NM, --dir_no_multithreading
                         if flag is provided, will NOT multithread the dirlist module